-- 4.1 The Fixed Asset Register shall be maintained in the format determined by the Chief Financial Officer, which format shall comply with the requirements of Generally Recognised Accounting Practice (GRAP).

-- 4.2 The Fixed Asset Register shall reflect the following information:

-- a) date of acquisition

-- b) location

-- c) barcode allocated/ other ID number

-- d) asset class and type

-- e) depreciation methods used

-- f) useful life / life expectancy

-- g) depreciation charges

-- h) gross carrying value; and

-- i) accumulated depreciation

-- 4.3 All heads of department under whose control any fixed asset falls shall provide the Chief Financial Officer in writing with any information required to compile the Fixed Asset Register, and shall advise the Chief Financial Officer in writing, within 24 hours of any material change which may occur in respect of such information.

-- 4.4 A fixed asset shall be capitalised as soon as it is acquired.
+- n) gross carrying value - o) accumulated depreciation - p) a brief description of each asset; - q) a project reference number (WBS number) - r) responsible official, employee number - s) the departments or cost centre within which the assets will be utilised; - t) the title deed number, in the case of fixed property; - u) the stand number and physical address, in the case of fixed property; - v) the original cost or fair value if no costs is available; - w) the (last) revaluation date of the fixed assets subject to revaluation; - x) the re-valued value of such fixed assets; - y) impairment losses; - z) impairment recovery; - aa) the source of financing; - bb) the current insurance arrangements; - cc) the date on which the asset is disposed of; - dd) the disposal price; and - ee) the date on which the asset is retired from use, if not disposed of. - 7.3 All heads of department under whose control any fixed asset falls shall provide the Chief Financial Officer in writing with any information required to compile the Fixed Asset Register, and shall advise the Chief Financial Officer in writing, within 24 hours of any material change which may occur in respect of such information. - 7.4 A fixed asset shall be capitalised as soon as it is acquired.
 If the asset is constructed over a period of time, it shall be recorded as work-in-progress until it is available for use, where after it shall be appropriately capitalised as a fixed asset.
 A fixed asset shall remain in the Fixed Asset Register for as long as it is under the control of the Municipality

-5. RECOGNITION AND CLASSIFICATION OF ASSETS
+8. RECOGNITION AND CLASSIFICTION OF ASSETS

-- 5.1 An item shall be recognised as an asset if: - it meets the definitions of an asset as defined in GRAP 17 and
+- 8.1 An item shall be recognised as an asset if: - it meets the definitions of an asset as defined in GRAP 17 and

-- 5.2 the cost or fair value of the item can be measured reliably. - 5.3 Assets are recorded at cost which shall include the purchase price and other acquisition costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating, such as installation costs, freight charges, transportation, taxes, legal costs and duties etc. - 5.4 For a contributed capital asset, cost is deemed to be the fair value at the date the asset is contributed. - 5.5 Subsequent expenditure relating to assets is capitalised if it is probable that future economic benefits or potential service delivery of the asset is enhanced in excess of the originally assessed standard of performance.
+- 8.2 the cost or fair value of the item can be measured reliably. - 8.3 Assets are recorded at cost which shall include the purchase price and other acquisition costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating, such as installation costs, freight charges, transportation, taxes, legal costs and duties etc. - 8.4 For a contributed capital asset, cost is deemed to be the fair value at the date the asset is contributed. - 8.5 Subsequent expenditure relating to assets is capitalised if it is probable that future economic benefits or potential service delivery of the asset is enhanced in excess of the originally assessed standard of performance.